lethain/basic-notion-agent/README.md

 * `NOTION_TOKEN` should be your Notion API api token
 * `OPENAI_API_KEY` should be your OpenAI API key

+Also increase the timeout to at least three minutes.
+(It usually won't take that long, but it really just depends on size of prompt and changed pages.)

 ## Testing Locally